ddowse/mastodon/README.md

 This is a [BastilleBSD](https://bastillebsd.org) template to install [Mastodon](https://joinmastodon.org) on your Server.
 Find out more about *BastilleBSD* by reading the [documentation](https://bastille.readthedocs.io/en/latest/) about it.

+A good tutorial how to install Mastodon on FreeBSD by hand you should have a look at [Installing Mastodon inside a FreeBSD jail](https://it-notes.dragas.net/2022/11/23/installing-mastodon-on-a-freebsd-jail/).
+The ```rc(8)``` scripts needed to start the services at boottime are taken from Stefano Marinelli's fine tutorial.

 # Prerequisite (Software)

 You will need access to a [PostgreSQL](https://www.postgresql.org) Server.